 Use analog power supply.
 Avoid switching power supplies.
 Opt instead for one or more analog power supplies that can provide all your equipment with clean power.
 Switching power supplies radiate lot’s of RF noise to the other users especially when every antenna goes to a splitter where all users are connected.
 Such RF noise has been noted on several expeditions and by changing to analog power supplies, the noise is gone.

-frequency.
-The splitter has a single antenna input and four
+decreases with frequency.
+The splitter has a single antenna input and

-outputs to allow up to four receivers to be connected with up to
+four outputs to allow up to four receivers to be connected with up to 25

-25 dB isolation between the receivers.
-The unit is built Into
+dB isolation between the receivers.
+The unit is built Into an ABS box

-an ABS box fitted with BNC connectors.
-Unfortunately can the AS
+fitted with BNC connectors.
+Unfortunately can the AS 1030 splitter no

 AFI 5030 receiver antenna feeder isolator reduces noise by isolating the antenna feeder from the receiver / mains earth.
 The AFI 5030 solves the problem of noise being coupled to the antenna / feeder due to mains borne interference.
 The AFI 5030 is most effective when used with long wire antennas and "Long Wire Baluns".